blaisep/private_facts/tahoe-server/README.md

 ## non-production: This is for local, educational purposes only

 This instance of a tahoe service is included as a convenience for new developers.
-Note that it includes configs and keys which correspond to the various nodes.
+Note that it includes configs and keys which correspond to the client and storage nodes respectively